raspberrypilearning/xai-challenge-image-classfier/en/step_3.md

 Now that you have trained your model, it is time to test it to see how successful it is.
 Some data has been kept aside to use as test data.

+--- collapse ---
+---
+title: Training Data vs. Testing Data
+---

-When we want a computer program to learn a specific task, we give it a set of data to learn from.
-This set of data is called `training data`.
-It's like the exercises in your textbook that come with answers.
-You use these exercises to practise and understand the topic.
+To teach a computer program a specific task, we provide it with a particular set of data called **training data**.
+This set is similar to the exercises in a textbook that have answers; they help in understanding and practicing the topic.

-Once the program has learned from the training data, we need to check how well it has understood the task.
-To do this, we give it a new set of data it hasn't seen before, called `testing data`.
-This is similar to the questions on a quiz or test at school.
-The questions on the test aren't the exact ones you practised with, but they're about the same topic.
+After processing the training data, it's essential to check the program's performance.
+For this, we introduce it to a new set of data known as **testing data**.
+Think of this as taking a quiz or test at school: the questions aren't identical to what you practiced, but they cover the same topic.

 **Why Keep Them Separate?**
 If we use the same data for both training and testing, it's like giving you a maths test with the exact same questions you practised with.
 You might get all the answers right, but it doesn't show if you understand the topic broadly.
 It only shows that you know those specific questions.